by Hitman 44077

 “Take all the time you need, Wally,” was Robert’s response.

-I know what happened to Barry, Wally thought, rinsing the soap and shampoo from his body.
+I know what happened to Barry, thought Wally as he rinsed off the soap and shampoo.
 That nut the Psycho-Pirate told me everything.
 No matter what, I won’t lie to them.
 They deserve the truth, and I won’t betray their trust or Barry’s.

 Wally turned off the water in the shower and used a towel to dry off.
 He then ran downstairs to the washer, as his suit was clean.
 Using his super-speed, Wally dried the Kid Flash costume himself and put it back on.
 He then walked to the living room where his parents were sitting.